splewis/sm-builder/README.md

 - ``source``: source code file for the plugin (cannot be used if ``binary`` is used)
 - ``binary``: binary file for the plugin (cannot be used if ``source`` is used)
 - ``name``: unique name that identifies the plugin, if not defined, the filename (minus extension) is used as the name
-- ``compiler``: compiler that the plugin should use (if none defined, the command-line provided compiler is used)
 - ``deps``: names of other plugins that this plugin relies on (i.e. runtime dependencies)